Current and prospective research students may find the following links useful:

 - Costs relating to your study: please refer to our tuition fees page.

-- Living costs: in addition to tuition fees, we estimate that a full-time student will need to budget a minimum of £700 per month to cover accomodation, maintenance, recreation and other expenses.
+- Living costs: in addition to tuition fees, we estimate that a full-time student will need to budget a minimum of £700 per month to cover accommodation, maintenance, recreation and other expenses.

 - Funding sources available: please refer to the section on types of funding that are available for students, including scholarships

-The Library offers a range of services for research students, including advice on using the electronic resources (eg. e-journals and databases).
-General enquiries can also be made in the Saltire Centre.
+The Library offers a range of services for research students, including advice on using the electronic resources (like e-journals and databases).
+You can make enquiries, appointments, or go to a drop in.

 PILOT has been developed to support you with your research.
 It covers: sources of specialist information, aspects of the publication process, including open access publishing and institutional repositories, blogs, wikis and podcasts.
 The managing information unit gives information on bibliographic software, copyright, referencing and plagiarism.
 To access PILOT, please click here.